gmalivenko/pytorch2keras/README.md

 ## Important notice

-In that moment the only PyTorch 0.2 and PyTorch 0.4 (in master) are supported.
+In that moment the only PyTorch 0.2 (deprecated) and PyTorch 0.4 (in master) are supported.

-To use converter properly, please, make changes in your `~/.keras/keras.json`:
+To use the converter properly, please, make changes in your `~/.keras/keras.json`:

 ```
 ...